ghostffcode/elitejax/README.md

 ### Adding custom configurations
 ---
-Due to elitejax's flexibility you can add custom configuration for each form in your webpage.
-First specify a name for your form and the use it with ej.configure, like so:
+Due to elitejax's flexibility, you can add custom configuration for each form in your webpage.
+First specify a name for your form and then use it with ej.configure, like so:

 ```html
 <form name="spotify" action="" method="get">